-One of the most asked questions on the internet is whether Shopify is SEO-friendly or not.
+One of the most asked questions on the internet is whether Shopify is SEO-friendly.
 Hence, before we begin with our Shopify SEO tutorial, we’ll be answering this question that almost all e-commerce store owners have in their minds.

-Well, the good news is that Shopify is packed with plenty of SEO-friendly features from the very beginning.
+The good news is Shopify comes packed with plenty of built-in SEO features right from the start.
 With a free SSL certificate, editable title tags, meta descriptions and meta tags, image alt tags, automatically generated sitemaps, URLs, and many more features, Shopify is SEO-friendly.

-All you need to do is pick the suitable theme to add the right apps and other SEO to improve your shopify store’s search rankings on Google or other search engines.
+All you need to do is pick a suitable theme to add the right apps and other SEO to improve your Shopify store’s search rankings on Google or other search engines.
 Anyone can make their brand rank high in the search engine by following the right strategies, whether a novice or a professional.

 Shopify SEO Guide To Rank Your Shopify Store

-But, SEO is much more than just sprinkling keywords into your site’s content.
-Hence, you can rank your website high in the Google search engine with the right strategies and patience.
+But SEO is more than just sprinkling keywords into your site’s content.
+Hence, you can rank your website high in the Google Search engine with the right strategies and patience.

-What’s great about Shopify is that it is excellent for beginners, which means you don’t have to be an SEO expert to optimise your Shopify online store.
+What’s great about Shopify is that it is excellent for beginners, so you don’t have to be an SEO expert to optimise your Shopify online store.
 Let’s now jump to what you can do to rank your store higher in the search engine.
 Let’s take a look.

 1. Shopify On-Site Improvements

-The first step to improve the ranking of your Shopify site is to optimise the internal pages of your online store.
+The first step to improving your Shopify site’s ranking is to optimise your online store’s internal pages.
 That’s what all Shopify store owners do.

 Basic On-Site Improvements On Shopify

 Mastering SEO techniques isn’t child’s play, but it isn’t impossible either.
 Moving to the intricate stuff will be accessible once you get the on-site key elements right.
-That said, here are some tips to improve Shopify SEO by making on-site changes.
+Here are some tips to improve Shopify SEO by making on-site changes.

 A) Optimise Page Titles To Generate Quality Leads

-Did you know writing interesting captions on web page titles is one of the best ways to drive traffic to Shopify sites?
-Hence, along with including target keywords you must make sure that the page titles are interesting enough to captivate the attention of the search crawler.
+Did you know crafting compelling titles and descriptions for web pages is one of the most effective ways to drive organic traffic to Shopify sites?
+Hence, along with including target keywords, you must ensure that the webpage titles are interesting enough to captivate the attention of the search crawler.
 Also, keyword stuffing is a big no-no!
-So, make sure you avoid that when writing your compelling page titles.
+So, make sure you avoid that when writing your compelling webpage titles.

-It’s a well-known fact that only the first 50 to 60 characters of the page titles are displayed by Google.
-Hence, keeping titles short and crisp is important.
-We are sure you wouldn’t want incomplete page titles to appear on search engines.
+It’s well-known that only the first 50 to 60 characters of the webpage titles are displayed by Google.
+Hence, keeping titles short and crisp is essential.
+You wouldn’t want incomplete webpage titles to appear on search engines.
 So, it’s best to keep them concise.

 In addition to that, it’s advisable to include the main keywords near the beginning of the page title.
-By doing so, you’ll rest assured that the keywords won’t be curtailed from the search engine.
-Note that when you create a page through Shopify, its titles are by default H1 tags.
+By doing so, you’ll rest assured that the search engine won’t curtail the informational keywords.
+Note that when you create a page through Shopify, its titles are, by default, H1 tags.
 So, avoid adding any other H1 tag anywhere on the page.
 It’s best to stick to only one H1 tag.

 B) Optimise URL Structure On Your Website To Increase Organic Traffic

 Apart from optimising the page titles, make sure you keep the URLs brief and to the point.
-While optimising the URL structure, make sure you include the chosen keywords in the URL of the page.
+While optimising the structure of your URL, make sure you include the chosen keywords in the URL of the page.
 Also, do not use filler words unnecessarily.

-To edit the page URL, all you need to do is go to the page you wish to optimise, scroll down to look for “Search Engine Listing Preview”, and do the needful.
+To edit the page URL, you only need to go to the page you wish to optimise, scroll down to look for “Search Engine Listing Preview”, and do the needful.
 And you’re done!

-C) Optimise Meta Descriptions On Shopify For Improving SEO
+C) Optimise Meta Descriptions On Shopify to improve SEO

-If you’re a novice who has just started using Shopify, you might not be well aware of what meta description is.
+You might not know the meta description if you’re a novice who has just started using Shopify.
 So, let us tell you what it is.